-Based on this background, Atlantic Airways expects a lower full-year result after tax in 2018 on the same level as 2017.
+Based on this background, Atlantic Airways expects a fullyear result after tax in 2019 on the same level as 2018.
 The competition on the Copenhagen route as well as other risks mentioned in the section 'Risk management' may affect the financial performance and this guidance.